 The nuclear physics research group at the University of Manchester is one of the largest in the UK.
 The group consists of six academic staff with a variety of research interests, such as:

-- the study of radioactive isotopes using laser spectroscopy (Professor Jonathan Billowes, Dr Paul Campbell, Dr Kieran Flanagan)
+- the study of radioactive isotopes using laser spectroscopy (Dr Paul Campbell, Professor Kieran Flanagan)

 - spectroscopy of neutron-rich nuclei and the study of transfer reactions (Professor Sean Freeman)